kruumy/cod4-better-anims/README.md

 1. Drag Cod4BetterAnims into mod folder
 2. run makemodv2.bat (made by Gmzorz) and press 1 and follow steps
 3. drag the load.ff's into zone/english
-4. now you can use other mods while haveing the anims changed!
+4. now you can use other mods while having the anims changed!

 ## Todo
 * Make Promo Video